hsgarn/foosOBS/README.md

 ### Hot Keys
 FoosOBS uses buttons to do various functions such as increase or decrease scores, switch sides, reset game counts, start timers, etc.  Each button can have a Hot Key assigned to it.
 Pressing ALT plus the assigned Hot Key for the button will function just like pressing the actual button.
 The hot keys can be used in Stream Deck commands to make operating FoosOBS a simple push button affair.

 <img align="left" width="552" height="442" src="https://github.com/hsgarn/foosOBS/blob/master/foosOBSSettings4.png">

 <img align="left" width="802" height="442" src="https://github.com/hsgarn/foosOBS/blob/master/foosOBSSettings6.png">

 #### Clear(Tournament)
+Assigns the hot key for the Clear Tournament button.
+Default hot key is unassigned.

 #### Clear(Event)
+Assigns the hot key for the Clear Event button.
+Default hot key is unassigned.

 #### Reset(Team 1)
+Assigns the hot key for the Reset button for Team 1.
+Default hot key is z.

 #### Reset(Team 2)
+Assigns the hot key for the Reset button for Team 2.
+Default hot key is ,.

 #### Warn(Team 1)
+Assigns the hot key for the Warn button for Team 1.
+Default hot key is x.

 #### Warn(Team 2)
+Assigns the hot key for the Warn button for Team 2.
+Default hot key is ..

 #### Team Names
 ##### Clear(Team 1)
+Assigns the hot key for the Clear button for Team 1's name.
+Default hot key is unassigned.

 ##### Clear(Team 2)
+Assigns the hot key for the Clear button for Team 2's name.
+Default hot key is unassigned.

 ##### Switch(Team 1)
+Assigns the hot key to Switch Team 1 and Team 2's names.
+Default hot key is t.

 ##### Switch(Team 2)
+Assigns the hot key for the Switch button for Team 2's names.
+Default hot key is m.

 #### Scores
 ##### -(Team 1)
+Assigns the hot key for the - button for Team 1's score.
+Default hot key is unassigned.

 ##### -(Team 2)
+Assigns the hot key for the - button for Team 2's score.
+Default hot key is unassigned.

 ##### +(Team 1)
+Assigns the hot key for the + button to increase Team 1's score.
+Default hot key is 1.

 ##### +(Team 2)
+Assigns the hot key for the + button to increase Team 2's score.
+Default hot key is 2.

 ##### Switch
+Assigns the hot key to Switch Team 1 and Team 2's scores.
+Default hot key is e.

 #### Game Counts
 ##### -(Team 1)
+Assigns the hot key for the - button for Team 1's score.
+Default hot key is unassigned.

 ##### -(Team 2)
+Assigns the hot key for the - button for Team 2's score.
+Default hot key is unassigned.

 ##### +(Team 1)
+Assigns the hot key for the + button to increase Team 1's game count.
+Default hot key is 5.

 ##### +(Team 2)
+Assigns the hot key for the + button to increase Team 2's game count.
+Default hot key is 6.

 ##### Switch
 #### Time Outs
 ##### Return TO(Team 1)